 Android Foldable Screens Smart Phone Samsung announced

 New devices will look like phones when folded, so they will fit into a pocket or purse.
 When unfolded, they will display screen continuity seamlessly.
 For example, as the device unfolds with an active image already in use, the image will transfer to the bigger screen without flutters or distortions of screen.
-It will manage automatically and fastly.

 On the other hand, Official support from the Android development team means that folding phones are being taken seriously as a new type of device, said Brandon Ackroyd, head of customer insight at Tiger Mobiles.
 He narrates about this new technology and smart foldable device.